Effectiveness of our Early Years provision.

 How have we improved our Early Years?

-During our last Ofsted inspection in 2017, our feedback highlighted what the then-new leadership already knew about the Early Years Foundation Stage at Greenacres.
+At the previous Ofsted inspection in 2017, our feedback highlighted what the then-new leadership already knew about the Early Years Foundation Stage at Greenacres.
 Since then, we have gone through a dramatic transformation!

 What did Ofsted say in 2017?

-- The quality of provision in the early years is not giving children a good start to their education
+- The quality of provision in the early years is not giving children a good start to their education.

 - The proportion of children achieving a good level of development at the end of the Reception is below the national average.